About the Major

 The sciences and scientifically sophisticated medicine and technology are among the most important and far-reaching human achievements.
 Scientific work has affected people’s intellectual standards, cultural meanings, political possibilities, economic capacities, and physical surroundings.
 Scientific research has also acquired significance, direction, authority, and application within various cultural contexts.
 To understand the sciences as human achievements is, in significant part, to understand the world in which we live.

-Scientific Contextualization: improved skills for engaging their scientific understanding in relevant ways with specific issues or concerns of broader social, cultural, political and/or philosophical significance, and for acquiring and assessing relevant technical background for such issues that goes beyond their prior scientific training.
+- Scientific contextualization: Improved skills for engaging their scientific understanding in relevant ways with specific issues or concerns of broader social, cultural, political, and/or philosophical significance and for acquiring and assessing relevant technical background for such issues that go beyond their prior scientific training.

-Students may enroll in the program either as a stand-alone major or as a joint major with one of the science departments (Astronomy, Biology, Chemistry, Earth and Environmental Sciences, Molecular Biology and Biochemistry, Neuroscience and Behavior, Physics, or Psychology).
-All students must take one course each in history of science, philosophy of science, and sociocultural studies of science and three additional courses in the program (including at least one 300-level seminar).
+Students may enroll in the program either as a stand-alone major or as a joint major with one of the science departments (astronomy, biology, chemistry, earth and environmental sciences, molecular biology and biochemistry, neuroscience and behavior, physics, or psychology).
+All students must take one course each in history of science, philosophy of science, and sociocultural studies of science, along with three additional courses in the program (including at least one 300-level seminar).
 Students for whom the program is a stand-alone major must also take a minimum of four major-track courses in one of the science departments and a structured three-course area of concentration in either anthropology, FGSS, history, philosophy, religion, or sociology.
 Students who undertake the joint major with a science must complete all requirements for a science major in place of the area of concentration.
-Further information about program requirements, policies, and its learning goals can be found on the program’s website.
+Further information about program requirements, policies, and its learning goals can be found at wesleyan.edu/sisp.

-Many SiSP students go abroad for a semester as a junior.
-Students can normally count only one course from study abroad toward the 6 required courses in SiSP, although some students also get credit for science courses, or towards their area of concentration.
+Many SISP students go abroad for a semester as a junior.
+Students can normally count only one course from study abroad toward the six required courses in SISP, although some students also get credit for science courses or toward their area of concentration.